 Form Number: Form 8933.

 Abstract: Generally, the credit is allowed to the person that captures and physically or contractually ensures the disposal of or the use as a tertiary injectant of the qualified carbon dioxide.
-The credit can be claimed on Form 8933 for qualified carbon dioxide captured after October 3, 2008, and before the end of the calendar year in which the Secretary, in consultation with the Administrator of the EPA, Start Printed Page 46649certifies that 75,000,000 metric tons of qualified dioxide have been captured and disposed of or used as a tertiary injectant.
+The credit can be claimed on Form 8933 for qualified carbon dioxide captured after October 3, 2008, and before the end of the calendar year in which the Secretary, in consultation with the Administrator of the EPA, certifies that 75,000,000 metric tons of qualified dioxide have been captured and disposed of or used as a tertiary injectant.
 Authorized under I.R.C. section 45Q.

 Current Actions: There are no changes being made to this form at this time.